-A. Prevalence of the condition4
+B. Prevalence of the condition5

 Where designation according to Article 3(1) (a) paragraph 1 of Regulation 141/2000 is sought, information on the prevalence of the condition or disease in the Community should be provided in accordance with the requirements laid down by Commission Regulation (EC) No 847/2000.
-Prevalence, i.e. the number of persons affected by the condition in the European Community at the time of designation application, should be calculated for the condition as applied for in the designation application.
+Prevalence (i.e. the number of persons with a disease or condition at a specified instant in time in a given population) affected by the condition in the European Community6 at the time of designation application, should be calculated for the condition as applied for in the designation application.